The64thGamer/cheeseepedia/content/wiki/huntington-beach-ca-15511-edwards-st.md

 Huntington Beach would open on October 6th, 1979.{{< cite 9 >}}  The location would have the third set of {{< wiki-link "Cyberamics" >}}, alongside the first {{< wiki-link "Helen Henny (Lounge)" >}}.
 The store would also feature a 12x18ft concrete pad with six bumper cars as an attraction.{{< cite 7 >}}

-On October 9th, the C.&I. Construction Company would advertise their help in the construction of Huntington Beach.{{< cite 6 >}}
+On October 9th, the C.&I. Construction Company would advertise their help in the construction of Huntington Beach.{{< cite 6 >}} On November 28th,

 ### 1980's